Green-Software-Foundation/if-docs/docs/developers/how-to-build-plugins.md

 ## Step 5: Publishing your plugin

 Now you have run your plugin locally and you are happy with how it works, you can make it public by publishing it to a public Github repository.
-Now all you have to do to use it in a manifest file is `npm install` it and pass the path to the Github repository in the plugin `initialize` block.
+Now all you have to do to use it in an IMP file is `npm install` it and pass the path to the Github repository in the plugin `initialize` block.

 For example, for a plugin saved in `github.com/my-repo/new-plugin` you can do the following: